hanschen/vim-ipython-cell/README.md

 Usage
 -----

-ipython-cell sends code from Vim to IPython running in a GNU screen / tmux / whimrepl / ConEmu session / NeoVim Terminal / Vim Terminal using [vim-slime].
+ipython-cell sends code from Vim to IPython using [vim-slime].
+For this to work, IPython must be running in a terminal multiplexer like GNU Screen or tmux or in a Vim or Neovim terminal.
+I personally use tmux, but you will find `screen` installed on most *nix systems.

 It is recommended that you familiarize yourself with [vim-slime] first before using ipython-cell.
-Once you grasp the basics of vim-slime, using ipython-cell will be a breeze.
+Once you understand vim-slime, using ipython-cell will be a breeze.

-(I personally prefer tmux, but you will find screen installed on most *nix systems.)

-The plugin does not define any key mappings by default, but comes with the following commands, which I recommend that you bind to key combinations that you like (see e.g.  [Example Vim Configuration](#example-vim-configuration) below).
+ipython-cell does not define any key mappings by default, but comes with the commands listed below, which I recommend that you bind to key combinations of your likings.
+The [Example Vim Configuration](#example-vim-configuration) shows some examples of how this can be done.

 ### Commands